-The English Education Development Center (EEDC) of Toyo-Gakuen University was established in 2004 to respond to the English language needs of students across all departments of the University.
-Our mission is to provide students with the opportunity to acquire a good command of English so as to prepare them for their future careers in today’s internationalized society.
+The English Education Development Center (EEDC) of Toyo Gakuen University was established in 2004 to respond to the English language needs of students across all departments of the University.
+Its mission is to provide students with the opportunity to acquire a good command of English so as to prepare them for their future careers in today’s internationalized society.

-To achieve this, we have consistently endeavored to improve our educational system and have designed a curriculum to help students make steady progress in English throughout their university careers.
-Our aim is to motivate students to persevere with their English and to become effective cross-cultural communicators.
+To achieve this, EEDC has consistently endeavored to improve the University’s educational system and has designed a curriculum to help students improve their English proficiency steadily throughout their university careers.
+Its aim is to motivate students to continue learning English and to become effective cross-cultural communicators.

-In our curriculum, all first-year students are required to take a placement test so that they can be allocated to a small class at the appropriate level; they will then take four 90-minute English classes a week for two semesters.
-Our international teaching staff work in close cooperation to ensure an integrated learning experience, making use of state-of-the-art multimedia equipment to provide students with the ideal conditions to master the four basic language skills: reading, writing, listening and speaking.
+In the curriculum, all first-year students are required to take a placement test so that they can be allocated to a small class at the appropriate level; they will then take four 90-minute English classes a week for two semesters.
+International teaching staff of the University work in close cooperation to ensure an integrated learning experience, making use of state-of-the-art multimedia equipment to provide students with the ideal conditions to master the four basic language skills: reading, writing, listening and speaking.

-The Lounge is also the setting for a number of seasonal events such as the Star Festival (Tanabata), Halloween and Christmas, which offer opportunities to a wider range of students to join in our activities.
+The English Lounge also serves as the venue of a number of seasonal events such as the Star Festival (Tanabata), Halloween and Christmas, which offer opportunities to a wider range of students to join in the activities of EEDC.

 “Practice makes perfect”---that’s the motto of the English Lounge.

 |Liberal Arts Education Center|